ToyKeeper/beeper/README.md

     * Volume
     * Wave shape

-As a side note, a few options are implicit and don't need a "-a / --arg" before
+## Tips

-them:
+A few options are implicit and don't need a "-a / --arg" before them:

     * Frequency (-f)
     * Note name (-n)